Chinese icebreaker stuck after helping in Antarctic rescue

 During their time on the ice, passengers amused themselves with movies, classes in knot tying, languages, yoga and photography, and rang in the New Year with dinner, drinks and a song composed about their adventure.

-The Chinese icebreaker got within sight of the Akademik Shokalskiy on Saturday, but turned back after failing to break through the ice, more than 3 meters (10 feet) thick in some places.
+The Chinese icebreaker got within sight of the Akademik Shokalskiy on Saturday, but turned back after failing to break through the ice, more than 3 metres (10 feet) thick in some places.

 The Aurora Australis and a French flagged ship tried to help, but failed to reach the ship because of strong winds and heavy snow.